 What does 200% of the federal poverty level mean?

 The United States Department of Health and Human Services establishes the federal poverty level.
 The Volunteers in Medicine free medical clinic serves adults who earn at or below 200% of this level, which translates for the year 2014 to the following:

 For families with more than 8 persons, add $3,960 for each additional person.

 Volunteers in Medicine clinic provides free, quality primary and preventive care for both chronic and acute illnesses.
 The following services are also available at no cost:

 - women's health

 - diagnostic laboratory and radiology testing at IUHBloomington Hospital

 - dental care**

-* Clinic doctors only prescribe narcotics on a very sort-term basis for acute issues such as extractions or a broken leg.
+* Clinic doctors only prescribe narcotics on a very short-term basis for immediate and temporary issues such as extractions or a broken leg.

-** For dental care, patients will be evaluated at the clinic, and then will be referred to participating local dentists.
+** For dental care, patients will be evaluated at the clinic, and then may be referred to participating local dentists as needed.